zwx8981/r-panda.github.io/index.md

 ### Opening Positions
-We have one PhD (co-supervise with Prof. Xiaokang Yang) open for 2022 Fall, in Computer Science, Shanghai Jiao Tong University.
+We have one PhD (co-supervise with Prof. Xiaokang Yang) and one Master open for 2023 Fall, in Computer Science, Shanghai Jiao Tong University.
 Looking for self-motivated students working with me in computer vision.
 For prospective students, please send your resume and transcript to my email.

 ### Biography